 See Also: Effect of Video Games on the Brain [Infographic]

 You see, the problem is that the internet can be a very productive tool.
 Many of us work on the internet, study on the internet, learn how to cook on the internet and keep in touch with distant friends over the internet.
 None of these actions are detrimental to a person’s life unless they are taken to an extreme level.
+There is definitely a problem when internet use takes over your life and dictates everything you do.

 So how can we distinguish between internet addiction and resourcefulness?